google/mobly/docs/instrumentation_tutorial.md

 ## Example Name Substitutions

-Because your application and instrumentation apks will probably not have a standard name, these examples use the following name substitutions for your apks and packages:

-*   Your instrumentation apk file is named *instrumentation_test.apk*.
+Here are the names that we use in this tutorial, substitute these names with your actual apk package and file names when using your real files:

-*   Your application apk file is named *application.apk*.
+*   The application apk : `application.apk`
+*   The instrumentation apk : `instrumentation_test.apk`
-*   Your instrumentation test package is *com.example.package.test*.
+*   The instrumentation test package : `com.example.package.test`
-*   If you have a custom instrumentation runner, the custom runner has the fully qualified name *com.example.package.test.CustomRunner*.

 ## Example 1: Running Instrumentation Tests